iotaledger/susee-streams-poc/susee-node/README.md

     # Restarting the minio-client every 24 hours causes a new "mirror --watch"
     # process which starts with a complete dataset comparison.
     # This way the missing messages are synchronised.

-## SUSEE Node for Message Explorer

-TODO: Describe setup for Message Explorer Node

-## Heterogeneous Example System

-TODO:
-* Redundant example system, consisting of three *SUSEE-Nodes* that are differently configured
-    * Explain role of each SUSEE-Node
-    * Which service runs where
-    * lifecycles of iota-mainnet buckets